Northwestern University (Philippines)

 Northwestern University (NWU) is a private higher educational institution in Laoag, Philippines.
 It was formally known as Northwestern Academy before becoming Northwestern College and eventually renaming itself to Northwestern University.
-The school is not affiliated in any way with Northwestern University in Evanston, Illinois.
+The school is not affiliated with Northwestern University in Evanston, Illinois.
 It is the largest private University in Northern Luzon.

 History

 In 1932, it was as the Northwest Academy and was converted into a University in 1992.

 Academics

 Northwestern University has eleven academic departments.
 Each college has specific target plans which guide them in designing programs which are vertically articulated from the undergraduate to graduate studies.
 The university offers doctorate, master's, diploma and certificate courses.